GENEediting-bio/Offtarget-Predict-plant-model/README.md

 ---

-**Note:** The `plant_best_epoch66_auc0.9588.pt` checkpoint file is available for download via Google Drive.
-Please contact the maintainers for access.
+**Note:** The `plant_best_epoch66_auc0.9588.pt` checkpoint file is available for download.

 **For questions and support:**
 - 📧 Email: your-email@domain.com
 - 💬 Issues: GitHub Issues
-- 🐛 Bug Reports: Please include your plant species and sequence length information
+- 🐛 Bug Reports: Please include your plant species and sequence information